llaske/sugarizer/docs/tutorial/VueJS/step5.md

 To get the localized version of a string, the webL10n framework provide a simple `get` method.
 You pass to the method the id of the string (the left side of the plus sign in the INI file) and, if need, the string parameter.
 You can call the `get` method of the Sugar component which will work the same way.
 The `SugarL10n` also provides a `localize(object)` method to localize a JavaScript object containing string id's.

-So for the welcome message, here is the line to write:
+So for the welcome message, here is the line to write in `js/activity.js`:
 ```js
 this.displayText = this.SugarL10n.get("Hello", { name: this.currentenv.user.name });
 ```